TheBombSquad/BlendToSMBStage2/README.md

 scrolling and non-scrolling textures.

 ## Known Bugs
-There are some bugs present that I'm not quite sure how to fix yet.
+There are some bugs that are known, these will hopefully be fixed in the future.

+* Export may fail occasionally on certain systems where the system language is not English.
+* Transparency may be incorrectly applied to certain materials, this may also be isolated to systems where the default language is not English.
+* Rotating background objects will not properly apply the transform to all of the keyframes of a background object's animation.
-* Fallout plane height is not transferred from old Blend files, and will default to -10.
+* Fallout plane height is not transferred from very old (<2.80) Blend files, and will default to -10.
 * Stage objects do not automatically draw on file load.
 You need to press the "Draw Stage Objects" button to make them show up.